yasir2000/openwrt-oldwiki-md/DropbearPublicKeyAuthenticationHowto.rst

 = Why Public Key Authentication with Dropbear =

 There are several resons for using public key authentication.
-Most important would be adding more security, you like to get rid of entering your password everytime you login to your router or you like to automate things like file transfers using SCP (Secure Copy).
+Most important would be adding more security, you like to avoid entering your password everytime you login to your router or you like to automate things like file transfers using SCP (Secure Copy).

 = Requirements =

   * A recent OpenWrt version (>= White Russian RC3) installed on your router.
-  * SSH client software to connect to the Dropbear SSH server (see the links at the end of this document)
+  * SSH client software to connect to the router (see the links at the end of this document)

 = Installation =